Insurers And Government Are Slow To Cover Expensive CAR-T Cancer Therapy

 "This is what patients need," says Dr. Yi Lin, a hematologist who oversees the CAR-T cell practice and research for the Mayo Clinic.
 "With the likelihood of getting patients into durable survival, we don't want to deny them the therapy."
 She says she receives no personal financial support from the drugs' makers.

 But the treatment comes at a cost — the drug treatments are hugely expensive.
-Kymriah and Yescarta's costs $373,000 for a one-time infusion to treat adults with advanced lymphomas, while Kymriah costs $475,000 to treat acute lymphoblastic leukemia in children and young adults.
+Kymriah and Yescarta cost $373,000 for a one-time infusion to treat adults with advanced lymphomas, while Kymriah costs $475,000 to treat acute lymphoblastic leukemia in children and young adults.
 That's the cost of the drug itself; in addition, many patients experience serious side effects that can land them in a hospital intensive care unit for weeks, pushing treatment costs to more than $1 million.

 All of this gives government and private insurers pause.